 Online privacy is a much larger concern than it used to be.
 With surveillance efforts, spying ISPs, and cyber criminals lurking around every corner, it’s practically impossible to be too paranoid these days.
 That’s why when it comes to browser and VPN leaks, you need to be prepared.

 There are a lot of things that go into the browser leaks category.
 Private data, personal information, identifying facts such as which browser you use or where you’re located.
 There isn’t one single fix for all of these problems.
 Instead, there are multiple things you need to do to lock down your browsing privacy and protect your IP address.
-We’ve got the full scoop in our guide to fixing browser leaks below.

 First, get a reliable VPN